"The play's the thing" -Hamlet, William Shakespeare

 • 1 - 2 acts

-• Able to be read out loud in under 90 minutes
+• Able to be read out loud in a reasonable amount of time

-To date, the group has read the following plays:
+Among other plays, the group has read the following to date:

 • The Importance of Being Earnest, by Oscar Wilde